 If a student receives transfer credit and then completes the same course at RIT at a later date, the transfer credit will be automatically excluded from the student’s record and the RIT completion of the course will be counted.

 - My previous university gave Pass/Fail and Credit/No Credit grades.
 Will RIT accept courses with these grades?

-If the other university's academic policy specifies that Pass or Credit is equivalent to the letter grade of C or above, we will review the course for possible transfer credit.
+If the other university's academic policy specifies that Pass or Credit is equivalent to the letter grade of C or above (grades of C- or below will not be awarded transfer credit), we will review the course for possible transfer credit.

 - Will the GPA from my previous university appear on my RIT transcript?

-No. We do not record GPA information from other universities.
+No. We do not record GPA information from other colleges or universities.

 - At my previous university, I received credit for a course through "Credit by Examination".
 Can I get transfer credit for this course at RIT?

-It depends.
-Your performance on standardized exams, such as AP, CLEP, etc. will be re-evaluated by RIT.
-Often these exams will generate a similar credit award to what your previous university awarded.
-Courses that appear as Credit by Exam on your transcript that are for non-standardized exams (e.g., exams created by your university) are not eligible for credit.
+Performances on standardized exams, such as AP, CLEP, etc. will be re-evaluated by RIT.
+Courses that appear as Credit by Exam on transcripts that are for non-standardized exams (e.g., exams created by the university) are not eligible for credit.